741 Colonel Ledyard Highway

 Proclamation” was signed by President Abraham Lincoln on January 1, 1863.

-Mayor Allyn stated in 2021 President Joe Biden signed a bill that was passed by
+Mayor Allyn stated in 2021 President Joe Biden signed a Bill that was passed by

 Congress to set aside Juneteenth (June 19th), as a federal holiday; and on May 27,